 As with all topics we address in our classes, we hold to the truth that empowerment does not occur when facts and opinions are forced down our throats.
 Empowerment comes from getting educated and feeling like you are able to make informed decisions for yourself and for your baby.
 Of course, with the circumcision conversation, the question “Whose decision should this be?” must be addressed, recognizing that parents do, in fact, have the opportunity to make this decision for their child.

 Again, our goal is to get parents to think this through and not blindly go through the motions because they assume everyone is circumcising their baby boys.
 Our instructors are trained to respect parents’ decisions, whatever they may be, trusting that we have done our job in providing the facts.
 In teaching on this topic for the last 16 years, my experience is that most people have no idea that the foreskin is not just a “flap of skin” and that it does have multiple purposes.

 With the release of the new movie, American Circumcision, this conversation is finally being had in mainstream America.
-It’s even available on Netflix.
+It’s even available on Amazon Prime.
 We recently added this to our list of required movies to become a Birth Boot Camp Instructor.
 If you haven’t watched the movie yet, I encourage you to do so, especially if you will be faced with this decision in the future.